Dragonmystic707/exalted-reincarnated/docs/about.md

 My suspicion, which seems to be anecdotally backed up from the grapevine, is that Exalted simply didn’t have a proper Editor—someone to analyze and reign back enthusiastic writers.
 I suspect this is the root cause of many of the other issues as well.

+### Bloated list of Charms

+There are so many Charms that a character can take, but the vast majority of them are simply *boring*.
+There are a significant portion of the charms that only do "dice tricks," such as making 9's and 8's count as double successes.
+The sheer number of charms and their very technical nature turns the game into a bookkeeping nightmare.

+I intend to shorten the *number* of charms, while condensing the effects.
+As well, the free-form nature of Strifes should allow people to create charm-like effects, opening up the field for creative expression that a designer could never account of.

+### Overcomplication of all Systems

+One thing I notice when browsing the rules is that everything is overcomplicated.
+It's not the worst I've ever seen, but there often seems to be rules for the sake of rules.

 ### Siloed Playstyle

 One of the most annoying things about 3e is not what it did, but what it *didn’t* do.
 Exalted has a huge problem with “siloed” play, where one and only one Player gets to play for large periods at a time.

-This is an emergent property from multiple facets, none of which are individually wrong or bad, but together they pose a problem:
+This is an emergent property from multiple aspects of the game, none of which are individually wrong or bad, but together they pose a problem:

 1. There is not a central method of “interacting” with the game.
 For contrast, think of DnD: It is primarily a combat simulator, and so all of its characters revolve around combat in some way.
 In Exalted, you can truly have characters of nearly all types: socialites, combatants, artists, detectives, etc.